-As Cindy turns to look out the side window, I notice that the middle-aged man driving our taxicab continues to stare at me from his rear view mirror.
+As Cindy turns to look out the side window, I notice that the middle-aged man driving our taxicab continues to stare at me from his rear-view mirror.
 His stares are annoying.
 I want to scream at him to keep his wandering eyes on the road and not on me.
-Not only has he been staring at me since we left the hotel, I now realize he is starting to flash flirtatious grins.
+Not only has he been staring at me since we left the hotel, but I also now realize he is starting to flash flirtatious grins.
 To make matters worse, as I sheepishly glance at him in the mirror a second time, he winks at me!

-“Okay,” I think to myself, “this guy’s married.
+“Okay,” I think to myself, “this guys married.
 Time to teach him how thankful and proud he should be to have a wife, instead of wishing he could have a feisty redhead who loathes narrow-minded sexism.”

 I tap Cindy on the knee and sign, “What’s this guy’s problem?
 He’s been staring and grinning at me since we got in the taxi.
 And just this very moment he winked.
 Twice.
 I think his machismo is getting the best of him.”

 “Oh, he probably likes you,” Cindy signs with a mischievous grin on her face.
 “But for the life of me, I can’t imagine why.”
 I watch her giggle as she adds, “Maybe you should ask him up for a Coca-Cola when we get back to the hotel.
 I could get lost for an hour or two if you two would like.
 He is not awfully bad looking come to think of it.
 Perhaps a little old for you, but you can handle him.”